hazelcast/hazelcast-cpp-client/README.md

 Sometimes you may want to reproduce the released library for your own compiler environment.
 You need to run the release script and it will produce a release folder named "cpp".

 Note:
-- The default release scripts require that you have openssl (version 1.0.2) installed in your development environment.
+- The default release scripts require that you have OpenSSL (version 1.0.2) installed in your development environment.

 ## Mac